benjaminbollen/integration-tests/README.md

 # path in the GOPATH
 export base=github.com/eris-ltd/eris-cli

-# a script which will build all docker containers needed for testing
+# a script which will build all docker containers needed for testing, including a test container itself
 export build_script=tests/build_tool.sh

 # image to use for the testing container, and its entrypoint